chen0040/java-statistical-inference/README.md

 In the above codes, the "[calcium.dat](https://github.com/chen0040/java-statistical-inference/blob/master/src/test/resources/calcium.dat)" contains results of a randomized comparative experiment to investigate the effect of calcium on blood pressure in African-American men.
 A treatment group of 10 men received a calcium supplement for 12 weeks, and a control group of 11 men received a placebo during the same period.
 All subjects had their blood pressure tested before and after the 12-week period.

+The "kie.test4GroupDifference()" can be used to test whether the numerical variable is independent of another categorical variable which has two levels (i.e. the "group" variable)

 ### Two Different Groups on a Categorical Variable